|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

-You will be assessed through the creation and submission of your practical graphics and photographic work and through coursework journals in which you record your research, your ideas and your ongoing work.
+Assessment is carried out through the creation and submission of your practical graphics work, through coursework and digital journals in which you record your research, ideas and ongoing work.

-English and Maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.
+Maths and English are important life skills that will help you to achieve your best in your studies and progress to your dream career.

 Maths and English are also embedded into the coursework.
-Different photographic and design applications as well as studio and darkroom processes involve the measuring and calculation of artworks in their processes.
+Different design applications, as well as studio and darkroom processes, involve the measuring and calculation of artworks in their processes.
 In theory lessons and in coursework journals you will be broadening your industry specific knowledge and vocabulary.

-You have the opportunity to take part in a placement In your second year of the course.
-This will be a subject related work placement with a local business connected with photography, graphic design or a related arts industry organisation.
+You have the opportunity to take part in a placement in your second year of the course.
+This will be a subject-related work placement with a local business connected with graphic design or a related arts industry organisation.

-We have a number of links with local businesses connected with photography, graphics and the arts.
-This includes local designers and agencies, local photographers and art galleries to ensure you gain an outstanding learning experience with us and are equipped with the skills and knowledge needed to progress to a career in industry.
+We have a number of links with local businesses connected with graphics and the arts.
+This includes local designers, agencies and art galleries, to ensure you gain an outstanding learning experience with us and are equipped with the skills and knowledge needed to progress to a career in industry.

-In recent years students have experienced industry talks from established photographers and designers and art directors.
+In recent years, students have experienced industry talks from established designers and art directors.